 This rich heritage of floral bathing can be traced back to Ancient Egypt, where oils, flowers, and aromatic herbs were used in bathing for their medicinal and spiritual properties, allowing bathers to turn their bath water into an elixir of sensual luxury.

 Mandi Bunga Floral Bathing, Photo (left) ©Dreamwood Photography, (right) Photo by Ryutaro Tsukata from Pexels

 Floral baths are also popular throughout Malaysia's multi-cultural ethic communities, including Malay, Chinese and Indian.
 The Mandi Bunga - ‘floral bath’ in Malay - is a rite that many believe can lead you to a better path or expel bad energy to fix the past. is a rite that many believe can lead you to a better path or expel bad energy to fix the past.
-Turning a bath into an event, the ceremony is overseen by a spiritual leader, who watches on as the bather prepares their carefully selected collection of fragrant flowers and finally enters the water. from the bather preparing their carefully selected collection of fragrant flowers and finally entering the water.
+Turning a bath into an event, the ceremony is overseen by a spiritual leader, from the bather preparing their carefully selected collection of fragrant flowers and finally entering the water.
 The combination of tangible cleansing and ritualistic intention is transformative.

 Before modern medicine, herbs and flowers were what humans used to treat ailments.
 Combining the elemental properties of water with flora that can soothe, herbal bathing rituals have endured because they work.
 From physical ills such as muscle tension to helping us balance the mind after a stressful day, the harmony of water and plants is a purifying experience